Volunteering for Code Club

 To sign up as a STEM Ambassador, you will need to complete the registration form and attend a two-hour induction session on working effectively and safely with young people.
 The ID check for your DBS check will take place at the induction, and the rest of the application is done online.
 Disclosures are normally issued within 4 – 6 weeks.

-To be covered by STEMNET’s insurance, you will need a teacher present at every Code Club session as previously stated.
+To be covered by STEMNET’s insurance, you will need a teacher present at every Code Club session.

 Code Club does not provide checks and insurance.
 It is your responsibility and the responsibility of the venue to make sure all the legal checks and insurance are in place BEFORE you begin your club.
 Unless you are a teacher at the school, you will be asked to provide evidence of this upon registration.